mrmap-community/GeoPortal.rlp/README.md

 	optional:
 	--proxy                 -> IP Address:Port of your local proxy server.
 Will be inserted in: apt.conf, mapbender.conf, subversion.conf
-                            Special case: --proxyip=custom lets you choose a different proxy for each service above --proxyuser             -> Username for proxy auth
+                            Special case: --proxyip=custom lets you choose a different proxy for each service above --proxyuser             -> Username for proxy auth, Password will be prompted --mapbenderdbuser       -> User for accessing the mapbender database.
-	--proxypw               -> Passwort for proxy auth
-	--mapbenderdbuser       -> User for accessing the mapbender database.
 Will be created on install.
 	--mapbenderdbpw         -> Password for mapbenderdbuser.
 	--phppgadmin_user       -> User for the PHPPgAdmin Webinterface.